Court Operations During the Pandemic

 - Trial Court

-Massachusetts Probation Service: Probation Officers will contact directly all pretrial defendants and sentenced probationers on their caseloads and provide individual direct contact numbers for calls and texts.
+Massachusetts Probation Service (MPS): Probation Officers will contact directly all pretrial defendants and sentenced probationers on their caseloads and provide individual direct contact numbers for calls and texts.
 Click here to find COVID-19 postings by MPS.

 Click here to find COVID-19 orders and FAQs for the Appeals Court.